-If you have two cats, you’ll need to consider how to manage mealtimes carefully.
-Some cats have a habit of guarding their food or becoming aggressive as they eat because they’re scared of sharing.
-Others eat too much or too fast, not letting the other have a look in.
+If you have two cats, you’ll need to manage their mealtimes carefully.
+Some cats have a habit of guarding their food or becoming aggressive as they eat because they don’t want other animals to eat their food.
+Other cats eat too much or too fast, not allowing the other cat to get any nourishment at all.

 Do Cats Need Separate Food Bowls?

 If you have multiple pets, you might be wondering how many food bowls for two cats is enough.
 It’s common for cats to share food bowls as it’s easier, saves space, and prevents too much washing up.
 However, most vets agree that cats should have their own bowls.

 While it’s OK for cats to temporarily share a bowl if one breaks or you don’t have two dishes.
 Separate the cats while they eat so that they don’t intimidate each other for food.
 Similarly, wash the bowl up with soapy water after each meal to ensure that both cats eat fresh food, preventing harmful bacteria and flies from making it moldy.

 It’s also okay to leave out one bowl of dry food for your cats to graze on throughout the day.
 However, for set mealtimes, cats should have multiple food bowls for the following reasons:

 In the wild, cats are solitary hunters.
 According to the MSD Veterinary Manual, cats live in social groups but prey on rodents and other small animals alone.
 These two things are what enable them to coexist so well with humans.

 However, this solitary nature means that cats don’t do well with competing with each other for food when it comes to mealtimes.
 Cats are hard-wired to eat 6-9 small mice (or similar-sized creatures) throughout the day without sharing with other animals.